Psychology

 PSY 364/ SDS 364 Research Seminar: Intergroup Relationships (4 Credits)

 Offered as PSY 364 and SDS 364.
 Research on intergroup relationships and an exploration of theoretical and statistical models used to study mixed interpersonal interactions.
 Example research projects include examining the consequences of sexual objectification for both women and men, empathetic accuracy in interracial interactions and gender inequality in household labor.
-A variety of skills including, but not limited to, literature review, research design, data collection, measurement evaluation, advanced data analysis and scientific writing will be developed.
-Prerequisites: PSY 201, SDS 201, SDS 220 or equivalent and PSY 202.
+A variety of skills including, but not limited to, literature review, research design, data collection, measurement evaluation, advanced data analysis and scientific writing are developed.
+Prerequisites: PSY 201, SDS 201, SDS 220 or equivalent; and PSY 202.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {M}{N}{S}

 Fall, Spring, Alternate Years